Photo credit: Kassandra Lynne Photographers, Dunedin

 Paddy’s work has appeared in journals, anthologies, including takahē and Landfall and on radio.
 It has been highly commended in several writing competitions, including the Katherine Mansfield and Sunday Star Times Short Story Awards.
 Paddy is an experienced teacher of creative writing and has been a speaker at many writing festivals including the most recent Dunedin Writer and Readers Book Week.
 In 2012, she represented New Zealand at both the Leipzig and Frankfurt Book Fairs.
 In 2019 she spent six months in Wellington as the Randall Cottage Writer in Residence,

-Paddy is presently working on her new novel, a sequel to Through the Lonesome Dark, which is scheduled to be released in 2020.
+Paddy is presently working on her new novel, a sequel to Through the Lonesome Dark.

 Paddy on Facebook

 Upstart Press author page